MrHedmad/data-stewardship-knowledgebase/src/topics/open_science/README.md

 - Dr. Glaucomflecken's videos on :cookie: :arrow_forward: [Academic Publishing](https://www.youtube.com/watch?v=ukAkG6c_N4M) and :cookie: :arrow_forward: [How to publish a manuscript](https://www.youtube.com/watch?v=dx71U3u--qU)
     - These videos are a parody of the academic publishing system, highlighting some of its absurdities.
 - :speech_balloon: [Defence against the dark arts: a proposal for a new MSc course](https://deevybee.blogspot.com/2023/11/defence-against-dark-arts-proposal-for.html)

+Publishers can be very protective about the published data: it makes them a lot of money.
+See for instance, the case of [Researchgate v publishers](https://www.enago.com/academy/researchgate-gets-sued-copyright-infringement/), [Researchgate bows to publishers](https://www.chemistryworld.com/news/researchgate-bows-to-pressure-from-publishers-on-copyrighted-material/3008288.article) and [Researchgate announcement on the topic](https://www.researchgate.net/blog/post/a-note-on-recent-content-takedowns).

 ## Other and miscellaneous